justtravneet/website_layout/README.md

 # website_layout
-This is Basic structure of website! also known as Skeleton Framework!
+This is a Basic website with my ownstyle!